WNTD

 WNTD (950 AM) is a radio station licensed to Chicago, Illinois.
-It is owned by Relevant Radio, Inc. Its has separate day-time (1,000 watts; non-directional) and night-time (5,000 watts; directional) transmitter locations.
-It is currently one of three stations in the Chicago market that airs Relevant Radio, a Catholic talk format, 24 hours a day.
+It is owned by Relevant Radio, Inc., simulcasting a Catholic talk and teaching radio format with WKBM (930 AM) in Sandwich, Illinois.
+The stations' programming comes from the Relevant Radio network.

+By day, WNTD is powered at 1,000 watts non-directional.
+The daytime transmitter is on S. Western Avenue near 15th Street in Chicago.
+At night, while increasing its power to 5,000 watts, it also switches to a separate transmitter using a directional antenna with a six-tower array.
+That tower site is off East 142nd Street near South Manistee Avenue in Burnham, Illinois.

 History

 WAAF

 The station was licensed by the Department of Commerce on April 7, 1922.
-It was one of the first radio stations licensed.
-It was owned by the Chicago Daily Drover's Journal, with its transmitter and studios at the Union Stock Yards.
-Its original call letters were WAAF.
-The station originally broadcast at 620 and 830 kHz.
+The original call sign was WAAF.
+It was one of the first radio stations in Chicago and was owned by the Chicago Daily Drover's Journal, with its transmitter and studios at the Union Stock Yards.

+The station originally broadcast at 620 and later 830 kHz.
 By 1923, the station's frequency had been changed to 1050 kHz.
 By 1925 the station was broadcasting at 1080 kHz, running 200 watts.
 By 1927, the station's power had been increased to 500 watts, and the station's frequency was changed to 770 kHz.
 In 1928, the station's frequency was changed to 920 kHz.
 The station operated during daytime hours only.

 The station's programming was initially devoted to trade news, but in 1929, its programming was broadened.
 The station would air a variety of music programs, along with news, live market reports, and a variety of other programs.

 The station's transmitter and studios were destroyed in the 1934 Stock Yards fire.
 The station broadcast live coverage of the fire until smoke and heat forced them to leave the building.
 The station's studios were moved to the Palmer House following the fire.

 In 1936, the station's power was increased to 1,000 watts.
 In 1941, the station's frequency was changed to 950 kHz.
 In the 1940s, the station aired orchestral music and popular music.
 In 1948, the station's studios were moved to the LaSalle-Wacker Building.

 In 1955, the station began airing "Juke Box Matinee", hosted by Hal Fredericks, in association with the Recorded Music Service Association and the Chicago Juke Box Operators' Association.
 The show featured a monthly "Hunch Tune", which would be promoted on the show and featured as the No. 1 selection in juke boxes.
 The first "Hunch Tune" was "Rollin' Stone" by Eddie Fontaine.

 In 1956, the station adopted a jazz format.
 Personalities heard on the station during its jazz years included Marty Faye, Daddy-O Daylie, Olympic gold medalist Jesse Owens, and Dick Buckley.